jacek-mulawka/Karaoke-z-Eris-Kallisti-Dyskordia/README.md

 ## English

 A media player created in Lazarus that displays karaoke subtitles in the form of moving text.
+The program includes translations into several language versions.

 The program uses [VideoLAN](http://www.videolan.org).
 To run the program you need to install [VLC media player](http://www.videolan.org).